Reviews

 So there we have it!
 I’ve highlighted five potential alternatives if you’re ready to ditch Sundays For Dogs.

-There are plenty of human-grade dry food options, such as Tally’s Ranch, A Pup Above, and UnKibble.
+There are plenty of human-grade dry food options, such as We Feed Raw and UnKibble.

-My favorite raw dog food is Maev, which makes this pet food format simple to adopt if you have no experience.
+My favorite raw dog food is We Feed Raw, which makes this pet food format simple to adopt if you have no experience.

 Having said that, I’d ultimately stick with Sundays if I were a dog owner looking for human-grade food that’s convenient and good value.